 If you have questions about what constitutes nursing home negligence in Chicago or have concerns about your loved one's facility, take the action to contact one of our attorneys at Healy Scanlon Law Firm, skilled in cases of nursing home malpractice.
 Seeking legal advice is the right thing to do to protect your loved one, who is unable to protect himself or herself.

-Only a nursing home attorney in Chicago can protect your loved one from elements that endanger his or her quality of life.
-To talk to an experienced nursing home malpractice lawyer, call Healy Scanlon Law Firm toll free at 800-787-5431 or contact us online to schedule your free initial consultation.
+Our nursing home attorneys can protect your loved one from elements that endanger his or her quality of life.
+To talk to meet with our legal team, call 800-787-5431 or contact us online to schedule your free initial consultation.